Written by Ron/Spinningmagnets, September 2013

 Since a FET is a simple ON/OFF switch, the power changes to the stator coils is abrupt.
 Hubs are well-known to be quieter than geared motors or exposed chain-drive non-hub systems.
 However, even though direct-drives hubs are fairly quiet, there is a certain mild “buzz” that comes with them because of the “square-wave” of the abrupt on/off of using FETs.
 They are fairly quiet when maintaining cruise speed, but the buzz is noticeable when trying to accelerate from a stop.

 A sine-wave controller is a completely different animal.
-If a FET is like an on/off wall light-switch in a room in your house, a sine-wave is like a dimmer switch, where the applied power is dialed-up with a smooth curve to a peak “on” level, and then a smooth curve back to off.
+They still use FETs, but they manage them in a different way.
+If the common operation of a FET is like an on/off wall light-switch in a room in your house, a sine-wave is like a dimmer switch, where the applied power is dialed-up with a smooth curve to a peak “on” level, and then a smooth curve back to off.

 Since we are talking about mass-produced Chinese electronics, they should become fairly cheap and relatively soon, but…there are currently not many models to choose from.